imyourmanzi/mattmanzi.com/src/routes/projects/data/mattmanzi-com_deepdive.md

 #### Aspect Ratio

-When I started building my website, “mobile-first design” was a big buzzword and I was not going to be left out. 😤 So, with the CSS-only chip on my shoulder, I set out to find a solution that would solve my mobile-first woes.
+When I started building my website, “mobile-first design” was a big buzzword, and I was not going to be left out. 😤 So, with the CSS-only chip on my shoulder, I set out to find a solution that would solve my mobile-first woes.
 Media queries gives us access to a number of details about the device screen, but my favorite is the [`aspect-ratio`](https://caniuse.com/mdn-css_at-rules_media_aspect-ratio).

 ```css
 /* Default styles for a wide screen */